Programero/java-getting-started/Java Collections Framework/HashMap/Readme.md

 ## Introduction

-HashMap implements the Map interface.
+HashMap extends AbstractMap class which inturn implements the Map interface.
 It is used to store the key-value pairs.

 - The keys should be unique.
 - HashMap allows only one null key.